 Elective surgery is safe and accessible with pre-screening

-During this period, the day clinics act as non-Covid-19 units with patients being tested before being admitted for their elective procedures.
+During this period, patients are tested before being admitted for their elective procedures, reducing the risk for all stakeholders.
 In addition, there is screening on admission and staff have all been equipped with the necessary PPE to ensure that they are able to safely care for their patients, whatever their surgical needs.
 All patients are also required to wear masks and maintain social distancing within the day clinic.

 A key benefit of day clinics is that they provide the local communities with broader access to safe, stream-lined private medical care.
 Day case surgery refers to patients undergoing planned, non-emergency surgical procedures, with admission and discharge on the day of surgery.
 Examples of typical day surgery include ear, nose and throat surgery such as a tonsillectomy (removal of the tonsils) as well as facial and oral surgery, such as wisdom tooth extraction and dermatological procedures.
 Further examples of possible day procedures include general surgery, orthopaedic, ophthalmology and gynaecological cases.